aviran10/location-based-qualification/README.md

 1. **countries**:
    - Contains data about different countries.
-   - Useful for associating prospects or users with geographical regions.

 2. **country_regions**:
    - Stores regional data for each country.
-   - Helps in mapping countries to specific regions for more granular location-based matching.

 3. **prospects**:
-   - Stores information about the prospects (potential users or entities that are being matched).
+   - Stores information about the prospects (prospect_id, user_id, company_country, company_region)
-   - Contains details that will be evaluated against users' preferences and location data.

 4. **regions**:
    - Contains regional-specific data.
-   - Used to classify and manage prospects and users based on their geographical location.

 5. **user_excluded_locations**:
-   - Stores locations that the user has explicitly excluded.
+   - Stores locations that the user excluded locations.
-   - Helps in filtering out prospects that fall within these locations.

 6. **user_included_locations**:
-   - Stores locations that the user has explicitly included.
+   - Stores locations that the user included locations.
-   - Used to filter and match prospects that meet the user's preferred location criteria.

 7. **user_prospect_results**:
-   - Stores the results of the matching process.
+   - Stores the results of the matching prospects with the user location.
-   - Tracks which prospects are a match based on the user's criteria (including included/excluded locations).

 8. **users**:
-   - Stores information about users.
+   - Stores information about users. (this could be expanded with mode detailes)
-   - Contains essential user details used for matching prospects against their preferences and location settings.

 ## Quering result